GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 Here, we choose to output the results using the VTK format (see :ref:`TutorialSinglePhaseFlowExternalMesh` for a example that uses the Silo output file format).
-The ``target`` attribute must point to the **VTK** sub-block of the **Outputs** block (defined at the end of the XML file) by name (here, ``vtkOutput``).
+The ``target`` attribute must point to the **VTK** sub-block of the **Outputs** block defined at the end of the XML file by its user-specified name (here, ``vtkOutput``).

-We define the events involved in the collection and output of the well production rates following the procedure defined in :ref:`TasksManager`.
+We define the events involved in the collection and output of well production rates following the procedure defined in :ref:`TasksManager`.
-The time history collection events trigger the collection of the well rates at the desired frequency, while the time history output events trigger the output of the HDF5 files containing the time series.
+The time-history collection events trigger the collection of well rates at the desired frequency, while the time-history output events trigger the output of HDF5 files containing the time series.
-These events point by name to the corresponding blocks of the **Tasks** and **Outputs** XML blocks, respectively.
+These events point by name to the corresponding blocks of the **Tasks** and **Outputs** XML blocks.
 Here, these names are ``wellRateCollection1`` and ``timeHistoryOutput1``.

 .. literalinclude:: ../../../../../inputFiles/compositionalMultiphaseWell/benchmarks/Egg/deadOilEgg_base_iterative.xml
   :language: xml